sergiorsj/meet/README.md

 Given the user has typed in a city in the search bar When they select a city from the suggested list
 Then events for the selected city should be displayed.
-Feature 2: Show/Hide Event Details
-User Story 1: As a user, I want event details to be collapsed by default.
-User Story 2: As a user, I want to be able to expand an event to see its details.
-User Story 3: As a user, I want to be able to collapse an event to hide its details.

 ### Feature 2 - Show/Hide Event Details